hsynercn/tutorials-all-paths/JavaScript Core Language/03_JavaScript 2018 Variables and Types.md

    - No block scope
    - Can be redeclared anywhere
    - Can be used and reassigned anywhere
 - **let**
    - Block scope
-   - Can not be redeclared within scope
+   - Can NOT be redeclared within scope
    - Can be reassigned within scope
 - **const**
    - Block scope
-   - Can not be reassigned or redeclared
+   - Can NOT be reassigned or redeclared
-   - The value it references can change inside
+   - The value it references CAN change inside

 Destructing Syntax to Get Values from Arrays and Objects